Frequently asked questions about Multi-Etch

 Grow the oxide slowly.
 If you’re aiming for the color at 70 volts, start at 60 and, while leaving the piece in your anodizing bath, keep the voltage at 60 and see if the color continues to advance to the higher voltage color.
 If it doesn’t, try increasing the voltage slowly.

 What is your anodizing solution?
 We use 1 tablespoon of ammonium sulfate per gallon of distilled water.
 You can get ammonium sulfate wherever gardening supplies are sold.
-Reactive Metals Studio recommends using TSP-PF Electrolyte.
+You can also use TSP-PF, available at big box and hardware stores.
 Start with ⅛ cup per gallon of distilled water.
 If the anodizing reaction is too slow, add a little more TSP.
 For a bath of either ammonium sulfate or TSP, you can squirt a little dish detergent or Simple Green to act as a surfactant, which is important when you are after a smooth gradation from one color to another.
 Without that, sometimes the liquid “beads up” when lifting the titanium out of the bath.
 If burning or pitting occurs while anodizing, particularly at higher voltages, then the electrolyte has been mixed too strong.
 DO NOT ANODIZE WITH Multi-Etch, sulfuric acid, or detergents with fancy spot retardants.

 It’s possible that if you purchased distilled water in a plastic jug that has been sitting around the store awhile, the water may have absorbed something from the plastic jug itself.
 Try using water from one of those purified water vending machines.

 Poor color can be a sign that you haven’t etched long enough or you have used up the etchant and need to replace the bath.
 See our guide on keeping etch times consistent with Multi-Etch.

 If you wire-brushed the metal or used other steel tools, make sure you have thoroughly cleaned any contaminants from the titanium pieces before etching.